TJBChris/TRS-80Model12CardCage/README.md

 ## Making and Using the Cage

-There are two STL files here, one with the top and a second with both sides.
+There are three STL files here, one for each side.
 Slice them according to your material and printer (I use Ultimaker Cura for this task) and print them one-at-a-time.
+I use the following settings:

+* Infill Density: 20%
+* Infill pattern: triangle (grid also seems to work well)
+* Print temp: My PLA has a range from 200-210 C, I print at 200 C.  Your temp will vary based on material.
+* The default orientation of the STL files should avoid the need to print supports.

-Once printed, note that depending on your printer and material, you may find the screw holes may have material preventing you from inserting the screws; a stright pick should allow you to work the excess material out.
+After printing, you may find the screw holes may have material preventing you from inserting the screws; a stright pick should allow you to work the excess material out.
+I routinely run the pick through each screw hole before attempting to assemble it to make life easier.

 Once printed, put it together: